 get A FLIGHT TO DA NANG

 Another option is to fly into Da Nang International Airport, which has more options for airlines.
-From Da Nang airport to Hue there are a couple different types of transportation.
+From Da Nang airport to Hue there are a couple of different types of transportation.

 Price for a taxi to Hue from Da Nang– $50-60 USD.
 This will take roughly 2-3 hours depending on the time of day and traffic.
 The cab will drop you directly at your hotel.

 Price for a Bus to Hue– $2.50 USD.
 Buses will drop you off at the Hue bus stop where you will need to walk or take a cab to your accommodation.
 This ride can take anywhere from 2-4 hours because they stop frequently to pick up people on the side of the road.
-Drivers will cram as many people as possible in.
+Drivers will cram as many people as possible.
 SOOO not always comfortable.

 You will need to hail a cab to get to the bus station from the airport, which will cost about $4.50 USD for a regular cab.

 If you’re adventurous you can get a motorbike cab for about $2.50 USD.
 I have absolutely done this with two backpacks.
 The Vietnamese can carry anything on motorbikes.
 Trust me.

 READ MORE: Want to stay a few nights in Da Nang?
 Don’t miss my 48 Hour Guide.